 This isn't just a long term issue though (if you think that running out of reserves in 70 years' time can be called long term).
-In the much shorter term we have the issue of peak demand being greater than supply.
+In the much shorter term we have the issue of peak demand being greater than the supply.
 There have been several examples of rolling blackouts in countries around the world in the last decade, notably in the USA and South Africa.
-Here in the UK, we haven't really experienced blackouts since the miners' strikes and three day weeks of the 1970's.
+Here in the UK, we haven't really experienced blackouts since the miners' strikes and three day weeks of the 1970s.
 However, the risk of consumers being disconnected is increasing.

 Each year, Ofgem (Office of Gas and Electricity Markets) publishes the Electricity Security of Supply report, which analyses the UK energy market and the likelihood of supply not meeting demand.
-The 2015 report (https://goo.gl/NZzNHx) doesn't make for very positive reading with an increase in uncertainty and a decrease in margins compared to the previous year's report.
+The 2015 report (https://goo.gl/ NZzNHx) doesn't make for very positive reading with an increase in uncertainty and a decrease in margins compared to the previous year's report less.
+In my opinion, using less is the only option that is going to extend our ability to keep generating energy from fossil fuels.
+Generating more energy is only going to reduce the time we have to develop sufficient capacity in renewables and further research into alternatives such as nuclear fusion.

-For winter 2016 the de-rated margin (the amount of spare capacity available) is estimated at between 0-4% resulting in a LOLE (loss of load expectation) of 2-15 hours per year.
+For winter 2016 the de-rated margin (the amount of spare capacity available) is estimated at between 0-4 percent resulting in a LOLE (loss of load expectation) of 2-15 hours per year.
 In last year's report the LOLE was predicted to be 0-3 hours, so the situation has worsened, mainly due to the risk of plant closures and demand uncertainty.